-Supporting Clontarf has significant positive effects for Aboriginal and Torres Strait Islander men and is fundamental to helping ‘close the gap’ in education, employment, health and criminal offending.
+Supporting Clontarf has positive effects for Aboriginal and Torres Strait Islander men and is a step towards 'closing the gap' in education, employment, health and criminal offending.

 School retention rates for program participants are higher with a 90% average retention rate, with the average school attendance rate at 79%.
 In addition, more Clontarf participants will finish their studies with a projected 850 Clontarf participants to complete Year 12 this year compared to 613 in 2019.